 #2 – Tottenham Hotspur Stadium – London

-The fantastic Tottenham Hotspur Stadium is about to host its first big game.
-Undoubtedly, there will be a full house.
+The fantastic Tottenham Hotspur Stadium.
 Fans will sit closer to the action than anywhere else in the UK thanks to the unique single-tier south stand.
 The overall beauty of this luxurious stadium is mind-bending.
-Heated seats, USB chargers, Michelin star dining at lounges, 40-metre high skywalk, the glass-walled Players’ Tunnel–those are only a few of the stunning features that are about to become available to the visitors of Tottenham Hotspur’s new arena.
+Heated seats, USB chargers, Michelin star dining at lounges, 40-metre high skywalk, the glass-walled Players’ Tunnel–those are only a few of the stunning features that are available to the visitors of Tottenham Hotspur’s new arena.

 #1 – Wembley Stadium – London